Welcome to the World of Employment!

 More career information and options can be found at the Centenary Heights State High School Careers website.

-Mr Dave McMillan is the Acting Head of Career Pathways - please contact him in the Career Office in C Block if you would like more information.
+Mr Dave McMillan is the Acting Head of Career Pathways - please contact him in the Careers Office in C Block if you would like more information.

 Phone: 46 367500